DPDK/dpdk/doc/guides/prog_guide/hash_lib.rst

 key is considered not able to be stored.
 With random keys, this method allows the user to get around 90% of the table utilization, without having to drop any stored entry (LRU) or allocate more memory (extended buckets).

+Example of deletion:

+Similar to lookup, the key is searched in its primary and secondary buckets.
+If the key is found, the bucket entry is marked as an empty slot.
+If the hash table was configured with 'no free on delete' or 'lock free read/write concurrency', the position of the key is not freed.
+It is the responsibility of the user to free the position while making sure that readers are not referencing the position anymore.

 Entry distribution in hash table
 --------------------------------